anya-amin/Pipe-Fantasy/README.md

 # Pipe-Fantasy
 Major Project of Fundamentals of Computer Science 1 using the language Racket

-This project was the final major project of this class, in which I was tasked to create a pipe game.
-The goo would start flowing at around the time that the game started and the user would have to put the pipes down to connect the pipes and make it a path.
-Using Racket, a lot of abstract had to be used in order to assure that based on user input of their clicks, it would execute the right action.
+I created a pipe game in Racket for my final project of the class.
+The goal of the game was the place and arrage the different pipes in order to create a path before the green goo went through the pipes.
+At the bottom, the score was kept as well as a visual of the upcoming pipes that the user can place to create the path.
+I added real-time mechanics so that when a player clicks to place pipes or create a continuous path, the game will react accordingly to their actions.
+I had to handle the game-state and abstract user input into actions using Racket's functional programming features.
+Through this project, I gained experience managing real-time systems, successfully abstracting user input, and applying functional programming concepts to problem-solving.